sysflow-telemetry/sf-deployments/docker/README.md

 This repository contains utility scripts to deploy a docker telemetry stack.

 ### Deployment
-A _local collection_ (Option 1) and a _full stack_ (Option 2) deployment models are described below.
-The local deployment stores collected traces on the local filesystem and the full stack deployment exports the collected traces to a S3-compatible object storage server.
+A _local full stack_ (Option 1),  _local collection_ (Option 2) and _full stack_ (Option 3) deployment models are described below.
+The local full stack deployment exports the collected traces to remote syslog server.
+The local collection deployment stores collected traces on the local filesystem.
+The full stack deployment exports the collected traces to a S3-compatible object storage server.

 ### Prerequisites
 To guarantee a smooth deployment, the kernel headers must be installed in the host operating system.